pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

-When the HostClaim is deleted, the BareMetalHost is tagged with the node reuse label ``infrastructure.cluster.x-k8s.io/node-reuse`` with a value joining the namespace of the HostClaim and the value of the ``nodeReuse`` field.
+When the HostClaim is deleted, the BareMetalHost is tagged with the node reuse label ``infrastructure.cluster.x-k8s.io/node-reuse`` with a value combining the namespace of the HostClaim and the value of the ``nodeReuse`` field.

-When a new HostClaim is created, if the ``nodeReuse`` field is set, the claim will try to bind a BareMetalHost with the label ``infrastructure.cluster.x-k8s.io/node-reuse`` set to the right value.
+When a new HostClaim is created, if the ``nodeReuse`` field is set, the claim will attempt to bind to a BareMetalHost with the label ``infrastructure.cluster.x-k8s.io/node-reuse`` set to the correct value.

 ### Risks and Mitigations